Updated May 20, 2025

 ER -

-Some of the fields are redundant (the journal title, publication date, and DOI each appear more than once), and some aren’t used in Chicago style—which, for example, doesn’t require an access date for journal articles or an ISSN for the journal itself.
+Some of the fields are redundant (the journal title, publication date, and DOI each appear more than once), and some aren’t used in Chicago style—which, for example, doesn’t require an access date (RIS field Y2) for journal articles or an ISSN (RIS field SN) for the journal itself.
+And there’s no sign of “Spring,” which explains its absence in our results from Zotero (which instead must use 2023/03/01 to create the date).

 Instead, any automated citation will rely on the title in field T1, which consists of the name of the author of the reviewed book followed by the title of that book.
 This title allows for a standard citation for a journal article, but as we noted earlier, the review doesn’t technically have a title (and isn’t an article in the conventional sense).